ElenaMikhaleva/QA_Phonebook/docs/STP.md

 # What will be tested
 - Registration flow with valid and invalid data
-- Log in flow with valid and invalid data
+- Login flow with valid and invalid data
 - Boundary testing (email and password fields)
 - Error handling and validation messages
 - Secure handling of user data